jaminyah/SwiftRecipes/README.md

 10.2 Lazy Stored Property
 "A lazy stored property is a property whose initial value isn't calculated until the first time it is used."
 Lazy properties increase performance in cases where the property is rarely read.
-> Lazy properties are always declared as a variable, with keyword var.
+> Lazy stored properties are always declared as a variable, with keyword var.
 This is because <em>initialization</em> of the object must be complete before the lazy property can be accessed.

+> No memory is allocated for computed properties.
+Computed properties act like named functions that take no input parameters.
+Each time the compute property is access the value of the variable is re-computed.

 10.2.1 Computed properties
 Computed properties can be associated with classes, structures, and enumerations (enums).